At Pengrowth, We are Working to Become a Leader in Thermal Oil, Adding Additional Long Life Reserves and Low Declines to our Portfolio

-- The talent to successfully develop and run the thermal project, ensuring high return
+- The talent to successfully develop and operate this project

 Key Lindbergh Team Members

-The key members of the Lindbergh Team bring ~65 years of combined experience on Steam Assisted Gravity Drainage ("SAGD") and thermal development projects, including, but not limited to:
+The key members of the Lindbergh team bring ~65 years of combined experience with Steam Assisted Gravity Drainage ("SAGD") and thermal development projects, including, but not limited to: